 We evaluate tax positions taken in the course of preparing our tax returns to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority in accordance with ASC Topic 740, Income Taxes, as modified by ASC Topic 946, Financial Services - Investment Companies.
 Tax benefits of positions not deemed to meet the more-likely-than-not threshold, or uncertain tax positions, are recorded as a tax expense in the current year.
 It is our policy to recognize accrued interest and penalties related to uncertain tax benefits in income tax expense.
-We had no material uncertain tax positions at December 31, 2017 and 2016.
+We had no material uncertain tax positions at December 31, 2018 and 2017.

-Recently issued accounting pronouncement
+Recently adopted accounting pronouncements

 In April 2014, the FASB issued Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606), or ASU 2014-09, which amends existing revenue recognition guidance to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-This guidance is effective for annual and interim periods beginning on or after December 15, 2017.
-We have evaluated ASU 2014-09 and determined it will not have a material impact on our consolidated financial statements and disclosures.
+ASU 2014-09 is effective for annual and interim periods beginning after December 15, 2017.
+As required, we adopted ASU 2014-09 effective January 1, 2018, and such adoption did not have an impact on our consolidated financial statements and disclosures.